Section 4725.19 | Disciplinary actions.

 (6) Require the optometrist to take corrective action courses.

 The amount and content of corrective action courses shall be established by the board in rules adopted under section 4725.09 of the Revised Code.

-(B) The sanctions specified in division (A) of this section may be taken by the board for any of the following reasons:
+(B) Except as provided in division (E) of this section, the sanctions specified in division (A) of this section may be taken by the board for any of the following reasons:

 (1) Committing fraud in passing the licensing examination or making false or purposely misleading statements in an application for a certificate of licensure;